-What are the main problems that occur with the proper execution of rack pulls?
+What are the main technical problems with rack pulls?

 Most people don’t do rack pulls correctly.
 Instead of deadlifting the weight, many trainees actually shoot their knees under the bar and squat the weight up.
-That way you are essentially performing some sort of a deadlift/squat with a lot of weight, but the benefits of the rack pull disappear.
+That way you are essentially performing a deadlift-squat with a lot of weight.
+Consequently, some of the benefits disappear.

-For proper execution of the rack pull consult the video below recorded by Mark Rippetoe:
+For proper execution of the rack pull, consult the video below recorded by Mark Rippetoe:

 Note: This site has criticized Mark Rippetoe many times for his dietary approach (GOMAD…etc), but that does not mean that we don’t agree with a large part of what he says on lifting mechanics.
 He has some really good points when it comes to the proper execution of the basic barbell lifts.

 Nope.
 Ripmyftoes doesn’t know the correct form for these. it should be done ABOVE the knee.
 And yes, you should use more hip and glutes than back and ham’s on this one. the whole point being lifting more weight, to build more muscles. btw, rip is also wrong on the correct form for alot of things. sry